Fertilizing Shrubs & Trees

 Best Fertilizer for Shrubs and Trees

 Choosing a complete, slow-release fertilizer with an NPK ratio of 12-4-8 or 12-6-6 will support healthy growth in most shrubs.
 Espoma Plant-tone lasts up to 6 months and is safe for edible and ornamental plants.
-Heavy flowering shrubs such as roses or hydrangeas may need a formulation with a higher phosphorous content to support blooming.
+Heavy flowering shrubs such as roses or hydrangeas may need a formulation with a higher phosphorus content to support blooming.
 Fertilizers formulated for tomatoes and roses are beneficial for any heavy-blooming plants.

 Shrub and Tree Fertilizing Tips